Last updated on September 6, 2021.

 Since the beginning of 2019, there has been a large number of new measles cases around the world.
-This outbreak has alarmed the public and especially people travelling.
+This outbreak has alarmed the public and especially people traveling.
 In Hong Kong, the majority of the reported measles cases involve people who work or transit through the Hong Kong airport (pilots, flight attendants, baggage handlers, custom officers…).
-By April 10, the number of people affected by measles in Hong Kong this year reached 65.
+By April 29, the number of people affected by measles in Hong Kong this year reached 75.

 Healthy Matters brings you a doctor-reviewed guide to measles in Hong Kong so you can better protect yourself and your loved ones.